If you’re a proud owner of a Keurig coffee maker, you know just how convenient and reliable these machines can be.

 Also, wipe the cup holder with a damp cloth to clean any spills from the K cup.

-After that clean the drip tray: Gently slide it towards you while keeping it level to prevent any spills.
+After that clean the drip tray: Gently slide it outwards while keeping it level to prevent any spills.
 Rinse the drip tray and the plate with warm water.

 If your Keurig model has a removable water reservoir, take it out along with the lid.
 Clean them both using a damp cloth with some soapy water and rinse them thoroughly.
 Make sure to keep the reservoir’s lid open to allow it to dry completely.